What Is a Bill of Lading for Car Haulers and What’s On It?

 So, yes, you can handle your documentation digitally, even if they’re in bad shape physically.
 More importantly, you not only can, but you should!
 Your business will increase its speed and efficiency across the board.

-Car hauling is a one-of-a-kind part of the transportation industry.
 You’ll be primed for success in car hauling if you pay attention to detail.
-You’ll also benefit greatly from the digitization of your business in whatever manner possible.
+You’ll also benefit significantly from digitizing your business in whatever manner possible.

 This post was written by Matthew Zandstra.
 Matt has been working in transportation and logistics dispatch for the past six years, both as a broker and direct to drivers.
 He’s familiar with various facets of relationships, technical systems, pricing mechanics, and commodities.